World Democratic Platform

 NASA's DART mission proved kinetic asteroid deflection works.
 We know what to do.
 A comprehensive global planetary defense system costs approximately $1–2 billion per year — less than 0.003% of global GDP.
 We lack only the will to fund it.

-A direct-democracy platform built on cryptographic truth, lunar rhythm, and the radical idea that every human being deserves a vote on the decisions that affect them.
+A direct-democracy platform built on cryptographic truth, individual democratic will, and the radical idea that every human being deserves a vote on the decisions that affect them.

 7 issues per cycle